alainm23/planify/ARCHITECTURE.md

 ![](docs/image8.png)

-Within MainWindow.vala, it registers a callback that executes a sync every 15 minutes.
+Within `MainWindow.vala`, it registers a callback that executes a sync every 15 minutes.
 [src/MainWindow.vala\#L196](https://github.com/alainm23/planify/blob/acca39066b3dd02545c693e5c0614655e352d73c/src/MainWindow.vala#L196)

 Within `Source.vala`, there is a public `run_server` method, which calls a private `_run_server` method.
 This then either calls `sync.start` for a CalDAV source or Todoist source, depending on the type.